 No one else will be informed of the discovered identity.

-Unless other provisions have been made with ICPSR, all access to the Restricted Data will be terminated on or before completion of this Agreement or within five (5) days of written notice from ICPSR.
-Investigators requiring access to the Restricted Data beyond completion of this Agreement should submit a request for continuation three months prior to the end date of the Agreement.
+Unless other provisions have been made with ICPSR, all access to the Restricted Data will be terminated upon completion or termination of this Agreement.
+Investigators requiring access to the Restricted Data beyond the expiration date of this Agreement should submit a request for continuation three months prior to the end date of the Agreement.

 That any books, articles, conference papers, theses, dissertations, reports, or other publications that employed the Restricted Data or other resources provided by ICPSR reference the bibliographic citation provided by ICPSR and be reported to ICPSR for inclusion in its data- related bibliography.